GeoffreyTaucer/motivator/README.md

 # motivator
-Program for motivation, made for shits and giggles
+Program for motivation, made on a whim for tkinter practice